- Briefing Room

 The Moynihan Train Hall is part of the first stage of the Gateway Program, a comprehensive set of rail infrastructure improvements between New Jersey and New York, that will transform the James A. Farley Post Office Building into a modern, state of the art transportation facility.
 It is expected to relieve congestion at Penn Station, the busiest passenger transportation facility in the U.S. with more than 650,000 passengers on weekdays, and improve the experience of passengers from Amtrak, Long Island Rail Road, New Jersey Transit, and Metro-North Railroad.
 The project is being undertaken in two phases:

-West End Concourse Improvement includes the construction of: a) an expanded passenger concourse beneath the Farley Building including new vertical access points serving platform numbers three to eleven, b) an underground connection to the Eighth Avenue subway line, c) an underground connection to the existing Penn Station, and d) plazas at street level.
-This phase of work is substantially complete and opened to the public on June 15, 2017.
+Phase 1: West End Concourse Improvement includes the construction of: a) an expanded passenger concourse beneath the Farley Building including new vertical access points serving platform numbers three to eleven, b) an underground connection to the Eighth Avenue subway line, c) an underground connection to the existing Penn Station, and d) plazas at street level.
+This phase of work is substantially complete and opened to the public in June 2017.

-The new train hall will cover 255,000 square feet with a 92-foot-tall skylight, and provide access to nine platforms and 17 tracks via eleven escalators and seven elevators.
+The new train hall covers 255,000 square feet with a 92-foot-tall skylight and provides access to nine platforms and 17 tracks via eleven escalators and seven elevators.
 The project is being developed by a joint venture between The Related Companies L.P. and Vornado Realty Trust.
 The developer will operate and lease the commercial portion of the project.
 This will include 120,000 square feet of retail space and 730,000 square feet of office space targeting creative class tenants with 32- by 40-foot column spacing and ceiling heights over 17 feet.
+The train hall opened to the public in January 2021.

 Port Authority of New York and New Jersey capital contribution - $150.0 million